Beaver Castor canadensis

 IDENTIFYING CHARACTERISTICS:

-Beavers are thickset and heavy, about 1.2 m (4 ft) long, including a 30 cm (1 ft) paddle-shaped tail; they weigh as much as 32 kg (70 lb).
+Beavers are thickset and heavy, about 4 ft (1.2 m) long, including a 1 ft (30 cm) paddle-shaped tail.
+They weigh as much as 50 lb (22 kg) in the southern part of their range and can reach 75 lb (34 kg) in the northern portion.
 Their legs are short and their hind feet large and webbed.
 They use their forepaws like hands.
-A pair of anal musk glands, or castors, produce castoreum, which is used by the beavers to waterproof the fur and is used commercially in making perfume.
+A pair of anal musk glands, or castors, produce castoreum, which is used by the beavers to waterproof their fur.
 Dense brown to tan underfur is covered by coarse guard hairs.
-Chisel- like front teeth enable the beaver to gnaw down trees used for building dams, island lodges, and canals.
+Chisel-like front teeth enable the beaver to gnaw down trees used for building dams, island lodges, and canals.

 RANGE: